 Before our way of life changed due to COVID-19, I often said I wished I could pause the world for a few weeks just to catch up.

 The life of a mother is in so many ways, a never-ending high-speed train.
-Our physical and mental to-do lists can often feel overwhelming, overlapping, and always full.
+Our physical and mental to-do lists can often feel overwhelming, overlapping, and always packed.

 At times it felt like I could never catch up.
 Never catch my breath.
 We were always moving.
 Always doing.